coursekata/docker-stacks/README.md

 ## Contents

-There are currently five different images that you can choose from, some of which build on others:
+There are currently five different images that you can choose from, some of which build on others.
+Both ARM64- and AMD64-compatible images are built for each of these.

 - `essentials-notebook`: an image with all of the R packages used in CourseKata books and CourseKata Jupyter Notebooks.
 If you are coming from the CourseKata book this is a great starting place: you will be able to do everything you did in the books and more!
   - You can see specifically what packages are installed by looking at [essentials-notebook/requirements.r](essentials-notebook/requirements.r).